 - The Financial Times has good coverage of political developments as well as business and economics.
 Unfortunately we no longer have a subscription to it either via Westlaw NewsRoom or Lexis Library, and have never had access to the FT Digital Archive going back to 1888.
 Until things improve I'm afraid you will have to use the British Library Newspaper Archive, or FT.com for recent years .

-- Other national and local newspapers (e.g. at the national level, Sunday Times, Daily Telegraph Independent, Daily Mail, Sun, Daily Express, Mirror, Daily Mail)
+- Other national and local newspapers (e.g. at the national level, Sunday Times, Daily Telegraph Independent, Sun, Daily Express, Mirror, Sunday Mirror)

 - UKPressOnline provides an online archive of the Daily Mirror, Daily / Sunday Express, and Daily Star.
 UoB does not currently subscribe to it, though hopes to shortly, but personal access is not that expensive.
 NOTE, to gain personal access you will need to use a computer that is not on (or linked to) the UoB network (otherwise it will treat you as an institution without a subscription).

-- More recent editions (beginning from various dates since the mid-1980s and generally available from the mid-1990s) of a number of quality and 'tabloid' newspapers can be accessed online via Lexis Library or the Westlaw NewsRoom (click their 'News' tabs).
+- More recent editions of national and local newspapers (beginning from various dates since the mid-1980s and generally available from the mid-1990s) can be accessed online via Lexis Library or the Westlaw NewsRoom (click their 'News' tabs).

 - Newsbank has access to the Daily Mail (from 1998) and to a number of other newspapers from around this time.
 UoB doesn't subscribe to it, but you can gain access if you become a member of Bristol Libraries.

-- The British Newspaper Archive in partnership with the British Library offers online access to a wide range of local and regional newspapers.
+- The British Newspaper Archive in partnership with the British Library offers online access to a wide range of local and regional newspapers, but unfortunately not many of them in the twentieth century.

 - To view whole runs of the full range of national (and selected international) newspapers, magazines and periodicals you need to go to the British Library Newspaper Archive.
 Though the Bodleian Library at Oxford also has a number of newspaper holdings.